***ATTENTION – PLEASE READ***

 Sitting in the middle of the range the only real benefits the Pro 3000 offers over the entry level Pro 600 is the addition of a pressure sensor and 2 additional cleaning modes.
 The Pro 2000 would be the next best with only 1 less cleaning mode but the pressure sensor still included – you can see our side-by-side comparison of these two in our Oral-B Pro 2000 vs 3000 post.

 If additional cleaning modes are in order then the consider the 5000 may be worth considering unless you really want to splash out on the premium model that is the 6000.
-For more buying advice, you may like to read our Best Electric Toothbrush guides.
+For more buying advice, you may like to read our toothbrush buying guides.

 3. Where’s the best place to buy the Pro 3000?